markm101/WSJ-Aggregator/README.md

 ### Dependencies

-This project requires BeautifulSoup4 for XML parsing and requests for fetching feeds.
+This project requires BeautifulSoup4 and lxml for XML parsing and requests for fetching feeds.
 While optional, discord.py and google gemini's libraries are also recommended if users would like to use the discord tool feature

 ### Installing

 Clone the repository: git clone https://github.com/markm101/WSJ-Aggregator cd WSJ-Aggregator

-Install Beautiful Soup and Requests: pip install beautifulsoup4 requests Install discord.py and google gemini: pip install google-genai py-cord Alternatively, discord.py can also be used for the project
+Install Beautiful Soup and Requests: pip install beautifulsoup4 requests lxml Install discord.py and google gemini: pip install google-genai py-cord Alternatively, discord.py can also be used for the project